 - 43. In line with the recommendations of the CSP evaluation and the WFP guiding principle of promoting national ownership as the most sustainable way of achieving the SDGs, WFP will expand its institutional capacity strengthening work by scaling up its role as an enabling partner of the Government in implementing food policies and programmes aimed at reducing malnutrition in all its forms.
 To consolidate its contribution, WFP will streamline capacity strengthening interventions under CSP outcomes 1, 2 and 3, contributing to the durability and sustainability of the results achieved through its programmes and fostering national ownership. - 44.
 The CSP for 2023-2026 will embrace a food systems approach that is both environmentally and socially aware; nutrition, resilience and gender equality and empowerment will be streamlined under the five CSP outcomes. - 45.
 This CSP responds to the need to maintain and improve emergency response capacity and the provision of humanitarian assistance.
-Therefore, CSP outcomes 1 and 4 will follow a "no regrets" approach, in line with the WFP emergency activation protocol. - 46.
+Therefore, CSP outcomes 1 and 4 will follow a "no regrets" approach, in line with the WFP emergency activation protocol, considering that the country is prone to immediate extreme climate-stress-related events and seismic activities, which have increased in the last decade, as described in paragraphs 7, 8 and 9. - 46.
 This CSP will frequently refer to populations who are vulnerable to malnutrition, crises and climate change as the main targeted beneficiaries.
 Social, economic and spatial vulnerabilities evolve and aggregate, undermining people's ability to meet their needs and cope with risks and stressors.
 WFP is highly aware of the risks these systemic challenges pose to the protection of beneficiaries, particularly marginalized groups.
-Hence, gender analysis and vulnerability screening tools will be used to ensure that WFP targeting is responsive to changing inequalities, gender and disability-inclusive and designed to reflect beneficiaries' specific vulnerabilities, capacities, aspirations and pathways to food insecurity and malnutrition. - 47.
-Gender equality and the empowerment of women and girls are preconditions for food security and nutrition.
+Hence, gender analysis and vulnerability screening tools will be used to ensure that WFP targeting is responsive to changing inequalities, gender and disability-inclusive and designed to reflect beneficiaries' specific vulnerabilities, capacities, aspirations and pathways to food insecurity and malnutrition.

+- 47. Gender equality and the empowerment of women and girls are preconditions for food security and nutrition.
 To support progress towards these goals, WFP will promote the equitable participation of women and men in paid work and unpaid care work.
 Initiatives that address social norms related to masculinity will be key to achieving gender equality. - 48.
 WFP activities will focus on protection, contributing to the safety, dignity and integrity of vulnerable people and taking steps to increase the organization's accountability to communities and stakeholders. - 49.
 WFP has worked with the Government to improve the quality and efficiency of the school feeding programme, Qali Warma.
-In response to the Government's recent keen interest in joining the School Meals Coalition, WFP will assist the Government in joining the global platform to ensure that the full transformative potential of Qali Warma is realized.

-- 50. Evidence generation will be an integral element of this CSP.
-The knowledge and good practices generated by WFP, together with academic evidence, will be used to improve programme design and targeting during implementation and reinforce advocacy and capacity strengthening work to improve the relevance, efficiency and coherence of public policies and practices on malnutrition and food security that have a gender transformative approach. - 3.2 Country strategic plan outcomes, WFP strategic outcomes, focus areas, expected outputs and key activities
+In response to the Government's recent keen interest in joining the School Meals Coalition, WFP will assist the Government in joining the global platform to ensure that the full transformative potential of Qali Warma is realized. - 50.
+Evidence generation will be an integral element of this CSP.
+The knowledge and good practices generated by WFP, together with academic evidence, will be used to improve programme design and targeting during implementation and reinforce advocacy and capacity strengthening work to improve the relevance, efficiency and coherence of public policies and practices on malnutrition and food security that have a gender transformative approach.

+3.2 Country strategic plan outcomes, WFP strategic outcomes, focus areas, expected outputs and key activities

-Country strategic plan outcome 1: Crisis-affected populations in Peru are able to meet their basic food and nutrition needs before and during multi-pronged crises and disasters between 2023 and 2026
+Country strategic plan outcome 1: Crisis-affected populations in Peru are able to meet their urgent food, nutrition and associated essential needs before and during multi-pronged crises and disasters between 2023 and 2026